 In the first four days of the trial, all leaves were monitored closely to ensure only one leaf mine developed per leaf.
-If additional mines were observed forming, we immediately excised these additional larvae and replaced the mesh bags.
+If additional mines were observed forming due to eggs already present in the leaf before the addition of the mesh bag hatching, we immediately excised these additional larvae to prevent further development of the unwanted mines and replaced the mesh bags.
+To ensure the correct mine was ultimately collected, the photograph taken on day 0 of the desired mine was referenced upon collection.
+Any leaves for which the original mine was intersected by the formation of a new mine were discarded from the experiment.

-A temperature logger (iButton® Maxim Integrated) was placed inside a mesh bag and positioned in the shade among M. atropurpureumleaves.
+A temperature logger (iButton® Maxim Integrated) was placed inside a mesh bag and positioned in the shade among M. atropurpureum leaves.
 The logger recorded temperature and humidity every 10 minutes for the duration of the trial.